CodeMaxx/CodeMaxx.github.io/_posts/2017-08-05-writeup-runesec_evecodesbetter.md

 > **Note:** ECB is a general technique used by block ciphers and is by no means specific to only AES.
 {: .prompt-info }

+I pulled a flag straight out of an ECB-encrypted image using the same idea in [my BackdoorCTF ECB challenge](/writeups/backdoorctf17/1ecb/).

 Now we need to determine what the size of each block is.
 I noticed that `5e72ac7a72f2100c` repeated twice in the cookie.
 As expected there were to two equal strings `username` at a similar offset as the encrypted block.
 So I figured it might be a 64-bit encryption.

 I divided the encrypted cookie into corresponding blocks: